Picard groups, pull back and class groups: Introduction

-Another goal of this paper is to show for a closed point $P$ in $\AF^2/\QQ$ that the cardinality of certain types of subgroups of the Picard group of the fiber $S_P$ remains constant when $P$ varies over a Zariski open subset in $\AF^2$.
-Moreover, we show that this Picard group has a subgroup isomorphic to $\ZZ/n\ZZ$ by constructing an element of odd order $n\geq 3$ in the class group of ertain families of imaginary quadratic fields.
-Producing an element of a given order in a class group of an imaginary quadratic field (in fact, any number field) provides more informations about the class group than showing the divisibility of the class number of the same field.
+Another goal of this paper is to show, for a closed point $P$ in $\AF^2/\QQ$ (which corresponds to a point in $\AF^2/\ZZ$), the cardinality of certain subgroups of the divisor class group of the normalization of the fiber $\bcS_P$ remains constant when $P$ varies over a Zariski open subset in $\AF^2/\ZZ$.
+Moreover, we show that this class group has a subgroup isomorphic to $\ZZ/n\ZZ$ by constructing an element of odd order $n\geq 3$ in the class group of certain families of imaginary quadratic fields.
+Producing an element of a given order in a class group of an imaginary quadratic field (in fact, any number field) provides more information about the class group than showing the divisibility of the class number of the same field.
 However, the divisibility properties of the class number of a number field help us to understand the structure of class group.
 Many families of imaginary quadratic fields with class number divisible by a given integer $n\geq 2$ are known.
-Most of such families are of the type $\mathbb{Q}(\sqrt{k^2-\lambda t^n})$, where $k$ and $t$ are positive integers with some restrictions, and $\lambda =1, 2, 4$ (for $\lambda=1$ see \cite{AC55, GL-18, IT11, KI09, RM99, SO00}; for $\lambda=2$ see \cite{CH-19, HC-18} and for $\lambda=4$ see \cite{CHS, GR01, LO09, YA70}).
+Most of such families are of the type $\mathbb{Q}(\sqrt{k^2-\lambda t^n})$, where $k$ and $t$ are positive integers with some restrictions, and $\lambda =1, 2, 4$ (for $\lambda=1$ see \cite{AC55, GL-18, H-22, KI09, SO00}; for $\lambda=2$ see \cite{CH-19, CH-23, HC-18} and for $\lambda=4$ see \cite{GR01, HO20, LO09}).
 Here, we consider the family $K_{k, p, n}=\mathbb{Q}(\sqrt{k^2-p^n})$, where $k, n$ are positive integers and $p$ is an odd prime such that $k^2<p^n$.
-We produce an ideal class of order $n$ in $K_{k,p,n}$, and then we use this ideal class to show that the Picard group of the fiber $S_P$ has a subgroup which is isomorphic to $\ZZ/n\ZZ$.
+We produce an ideal class of order $n$ in $K_{k,p,n}$, and then we use this ideal class to show that the divisor class group of the normalization of the fiber $\bcS_P$ has a subgroup which is isomorphic to $\ZZ/n\ZZ$.
 The main idea that used to connect the two concepts of $n$-divisibility is to understand the fiber of the natural map from the relative Chow schemes to the relative Picard scheme associated to a flat family of projective schemes.